Parichehr13/EEG-Processing/exercise8/REPORT.md

 - **Exercise 8b:** Grand Average (GA) across subjects.

 ## Methodological Context
-Following the Section 2 preprocessing logic, the goal is to improve signal-to-noise ratio while preserving the neural signal of interest.
+The goal is to improve signal-to-noise ratio while preserving the neural signal of interest.
 In ERP analysis, averaging across repeated trials is the main denoising step: stimulus-locked components add constructively, while non-locked fluctuations are attenuated.

 This exercise starts from `PreprocessStep2` outputs, meaning data are already cleaned, re-referenced, and epoched before ERP-specific averaging.